 So, you're getting married.
 Congratulations!
 Whether you're in the market for the full floral works or just some buttonholes, I can provide you with beautiful flowers to accessorise your day.
 You may have already spent hours on Pinterest and have a clear idea of how it's all going to look or, you may be just starting out and need a little guidance.

 You're probably wondering how much it's all going to cost too.
 Pricing is very variable as it ultimately depends on what sort of flowers you want and how many.
 Scented roses and orchids are more expensive, seasonal flowers are more budget friendly i.e. anything that might be in flower in a garden near you at the time of your ceremony.
-As a rough guide: buttonholes are around £8; bridal bouquets from £60 for something simple to £100 and over for something more luxurious; table arrangements can start at £15 for a few simple stems in a vase but a more traditional arrangement would be nearer £60.
+As a rough guide: buttonholes are around £8; wedding bouquets are available from £60 for something simple to £100 and over for something more luxurious; table arrangements can start at £15 for a few simple stems in a vase but a more traditional arrangement would be nearer £60.
 Church pedestals or large vases would start around £90.